Victoria Jiménez Kasintseva: 2021: Professional debut

 At the age of 15, Jiménez Kasintseva made her WTA Tour main-draw debut as a wildcard at the 2021 Madrid Open.
 She was the youngest player and the first from Andorra to compete in a WTA tournament main draw.
 Jiménez Kasintseva lost to Kiki Bertens in the first round.
-She won her maiden ITF singles title in Aparecida de Goiânia and also reached the final in Maspalomas, where she was defeated by Arantxa Rus.
+She won her first ITF singles title in Aparecida de Goiânia and she reached the final in Maspalomas, where she was defeated by Arantxa Rus.